DragonMinded/bemaniutils/README.md

 `./dbutils --help` to see all options.
 The config file that this works on is the same that is given to "api", "services" and "frontend".

+## formatfiles

+A simple wrapper frontend to black, the formatter used on this project.
+Running this will auto-format all of the python code that might need formatting, leaving the rest out.
+When submitting pull requests make sure to run this so that your code conforms to the style used by this project!

 ## frontend

 Development version of a frontend server allowing for account and server administration